Holidays

 80. Stuffed Butternut Squash

 While you can make stuffed butternut squash with sausage, you can also turn this side dish into a delicious vegetarian option by cutting the meat and stuffing the squash with wild rice, kale, cranberries, chickpeas or anything else your heart desires.
-This is the perfect dish on which to experiment with new flavors.
+This is the perfect Thanksgiving side dish on which to experiment with new flavors.

 81. Creamed Kale